 I love fennel.
 It may, in fact, be my favorite winter vegetable.
 Personally, I mostly like fennel eaten raw, either dipped in bagna cauda or in some seasoned olive oil as part of a pinzimonio, or—best of all—just as is, as ‘dessert’.
 Its refreshing anise taste and crisp texture seems to act as a kind of natural digestivo after a heavy meal.
 But fennel also makes a delightful contorno or vegetarian secondo.
 Cooking brings out its mellow sweetness and intensifies its flavorm and turns its crispness into velvety tenderness.
+One classic fennel side dish is finocchi gratinati or fennel gratin.

-Fennel can cook along with a main ingredient, as in our recent post on pesce al forno con finocchi, or it can be made on its own.
-One classic method is to braise it first and then gratinée it in a hot oven or under the broiler until golden brown, either with or without béchamel sauce.
+The method is to braise it first and then gratinée it in a hot oven or under the broiler until golden brown, either with or without béchamel sauce.
 While it is probably more common to see this dish made with béchamel, I prefer to top the fennel just with abundant grated parmesan cheese and perhaps a few dabs of butter.
 It’s a bit lighter and, to my mind, brings out the taste of the fennel more assertively.
-Made with béchamel, on the other hand, it’s rich enough to serve as a vegetarian second course.
+A fennel gratin made with béchamel, on the other hand, is rich enough to serve as a vegetarian second course.

 For the braising:

-4 fennel bulbs
+- 4 fennel bulbs

-Enough water (or broth), or enough to come about 1 cm (1/2 inch) up the side of your pan
+- Enough water (or broth), or enough to come about 1 cm (1/2 inch) up the side of your pan

-50g (2 oz.) butter, cut into pieces
+- 50g (2 oz.) butter, cut into pieces

-For the gratinée:
+For the gratin:

 - 100g (4 oz.) parmesan cheese

-A few dabs of butter (optional)
+- A few dabs of butter (optional)

-250ml (1 cup) (or more) of béchamel sauce (optional)
+- 250ml (1 cup) (or more) of béchamel sauce (optional)

 Cut the stalks and fronds off the fennel bulbs, then cut the trimmed bulbs in slices or, if you prefer, into thinnish wedges.
 Add the fennel to a large sauté pan, large enough to hold them in one or two layers, and then add the water (or broth) and butter.

+Cover the pan and simmer the fennel for 15-20 minutes (a bit more if cut into wedges) until the fennel is very tender and reduced in size, and the liquid has almost evaporated.
+If the fennel cooks before the liquid has evaporated, uncover and cook off the excess over a high flame.
+Let the fennel cool.
 Arrange the fennel neatly in a greased gratin dish, in alternating layers of fennel and grated cheese (and bechamel if using), ending with cheese.
 (Add any remaining liquid in the pan to the dish just before adding the final layer of béchamel and cheese.)
 Top with dabs of butter and a dusting of breadcrumbs, if you like.

-Bake the dish in a hot oven (200°C/400°F) for about 15-20 minutes, until the top has formed a nice golden crust.
+Ready for the oven—just cheese for me, please.Bake the dish in a hot oven (200°C/400°F) for about 15-20 minutes, until the top has formed a nice golden crust.
 (If you like a crustier top, you can run the dish under the broiler briefly until it has reached the stage you like, but be careful not to let it burn!)

 There are two types of fennel: one that is round and bulbous, sometimes referred to as the ‘male’ and a type that is more slender and oval, sometime called the ‘female’.
 I’ve also heard them called the opposite—but it does not really matter as, in fact, the distinction has no biological basis.